-Both Dr. Barter and Dr. Christian received their certification from the Dry Needling Institute under instruction from Dr. Ma and Dr. Gargano.
+Both Dr. Barter and Dr. Alvarado received their certification from the Dry Needling Institute under instruction from Dr. Ma and Dr. Gargano.
 The Dry Needling Institute practices and teaches the most effective evidence based practices in dry needling.

 Discover anew youtoday!